classiebit/eventmie-pro-docs/resources/docs/3.0/events/manage-venues.md

 - [Browse Venues](#browse-venues)
 - [Venue Page](#venue-page)

 <a name="Google-Autocomplete"></a>
 ## Google Autocomplete

-With Google Places Autocomplete, you can search for venues on it and add the real location to the venue.
+With Google Places Autocomplete integration, you can quickly search for venues and add accurate real-world locations to your venue listings.
+This ensures your event attendees can easily find the venue using Google Maps.

 ---